Moesif/lua-resty-moesif/README.md

 Congratulations!
 If everything was done correctly, Moesif should now be tracking all network requests that match the route you specified earlier.
 If you have any issues with set up, please reach out to support@moesif.com.

 ## Other integrations

-To view more documentation on integration options, please visit __[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).__
+To view more documentation on integration options, please visit __[the Integration Options](https://www.moesif.com/docs/getting-started/integration-options/).__